tsoud/INFORMS_GrowingPains/README.md

 ## Files
 There are three Python notebooks in this repo:
 - `GrowingPains_EDA_DataPrep.ipynb` explores the data provided in the case study and prepares it for use with the solver.
 - `GrowingPains_ProblemSolution.ipynb` sets up the problem constraints and solver, then runs the solver to find a solution.
 The solution time in the notebook is limited to only 15 minutes but increasing run time can potentially find better solutions.
+The cell outputs are removed to reduce notebook size.
+This code should really be run as a Python terminal script, but the notebook is useful for illustration.
+I will provide a script version of this in the future.
 - `GrowingPains_ProcessingResults.ipynb` is for post-processing results.
 Some example tables and route maps are provided.